-This course is designed for the student to apply previously learned scientific knowledge and nursing skills while caring for adults and children across the life span with common behavioral health and medical-surgical disease processes.
-Students will integrate principles of pathophysiology, basic pharmacology, and teaching learning concepts into medication administration and comprehensive psychosocial and physical assessment.
-The application of the nursing process is broadened to meet the total needs of the client and family for a more comprehensive plan of nursing care.
+This course is designed to apply previously learned theoretical concepts and basic nursing skills of LPN 110, LPN 120, and LPN 121 while caring for the child, adult, and older adult across the life span with common behavioral health and medical-surgical disease processes.
+Students will integrate principles of safe medication administration, basic pharmacology, pathophysiology, behavioral and cultural considerations, and the teaching-learning process.
+Students will also be introduced to the PN role in leadership and management.